CountFinessian/simon/README.md

-# simon
+# simon-javascript

-This application deliverable demonstrates the use of basic Javascript for interactivity nativity.
+This deliverable demonstrates the use of basic JavaScript for interactivity.